mmmekonen/checkly-challenge/README.md

 # Deploy Playwright Tests to Checkly with a CI Pipeline

-This example project repository shows how you can use the Checkly CLI in a monitoring as code (MaC) workflow with Playwright tests.
+This example project repository shows how you can use the Checkly CLI with Playwright tests in a CI pipeline.

 1. Write your Playwright tests and add them to a folder.
 2. Add an email to the Alert Channel to be notified of failures.